Unknowner334/License-Manager/README.md

 This software and its source code are the property of Karam.

-You may use this software publicly and display it with your own name as the creator of the website or project built using this software.
+You may use this software publicly and display it with your own name as the app name of the website or project built using this software.

 You may NOT:
 - Copy, modify, distribute, or republish this software itself.